Azithromycin by Sanis

 The medication may be taken with or without food.
 Taking the medication with food may help to avoid stomach upset.

 It is important to take this medication exactly as prescribed by your doctor.
 Finish all of this medication, even if you start to feel better.
 If you miss a dose, take it as soon as possible and continue on with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

-Store all forms of this medication at room temperature.
+Store all forms of this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.
 Discard any unused suspension (liquid) after 10 days.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 What form(s) does this medication come in?

 Each pink, film-coated, capsular-shaped tablet, embossed with a logo on the upper face and engraved "AT 250" on the lower face, contains azithromycin monohydrate equivalent to 250 mg of azithromycin.
 Nonmedicinal ingredients: dibasic calcium phosphate anhydrous, pregelatinized starch, sodium croscarmellose, sodium lauryl sulphate, magnesium stearate, titanium dioxide, talc, lecithin (soya), xanthum gum, ponceau 4R aluminum lake, carmoisine (azorubine) aluminum lake, and quinoline yellow lake.